-Back in the United States, bennett and Byrd received the Medal of Honor.
+Back in the United States, Bennett and Byrd received amongst many other honors the Medal of Honor.
+Shortly after, Bennett was promoted from Chief Aviation Pilot to the warrant officer rank of Machinist.
 However, the discovery of Byrd’s diary of the flight, with erased sextant readings, has been considered as evidence they might not have reached the North Pole after all.
 Further, Bernt Balchen claimed that on the way back from Spitzbergen, Bennett confessed not to have reached the North Pole and instead the crew flew in circles.

 In 1927, Richard Byrd and his aviation team were candidates to win the famous Orteig Prize for the first nonstop flight between France and the United States.
 However, Floyd Bennett was at the time seriously injured due to an accident during practice and the plane was severely damaged as well.
 As a result, Charles Lindbergh won the Orteig Prize.
 He successfully flew from Long Island, New York, nonstop to Paris, France.

 The German aircraft Bremen managed the first Atlantic crossing in the opposite direction, from east to west; the plane was damaged when landing on Greenly Island (Canada).
 Bennett and Balchen flew to their rescue.
 Bennett had developed pneumonia following a previous crash, and succumbed to his fever while in flight on April 25, 1928.

 The South Pole